pmean/classes/biostats-1/02/src/simon-5501-02-directions.md

 ## Question #2

-Calculate the counts and percentages for employment_status in the sharing dataset.
+Calculate the counts and percentages for employment_status.
+Interpret these values.

+## Question #3.

+Calculate counts and percentages for wise_move.
 Interpret these values.

 ## Your submission